automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

-Its also really easy to take interview failures really hard and think you are not good enough, and I've also been a subject to multiple of these rejections, just realize this happens with everyone, sometimes you might be underprepared, or might be having an off day or just get stuck and I think its only human for this to happen.
+Its also really easy to take interview failures really hard and think you are not good enough, and I've also been a subject to multiple of these rejections, just realize this happens with everyone, sometimes you might be under prepared, or might be having an off day or just get stuck and I think its only human for this to happen.